troperville

 Accidental Pornomancer

-An Accidental Pornomancer is a character who seems unable to avoid sex, particularly in situations where most people (themselves included) would find it awkward, squickish, immoral or impractical.
+An Accidental Pornomancer is a character who seems unable to avoid sex, particularly in situations where most sane people would find it awkward, non-consensual, squickish, immoral, or impractical.

-This trope is usually what you get if you try to blend a Nice Guy with The Pornomancer.
-Sex is something that just happens to the Accidental Pornomancer, even if they weren't trying or didn't want it, and their own desires are completely inconsequential.
-Most often, the characters see nothing wrong about what's happening, but sometimes it's Hand Waved to make it seem wrong, but awesome and free from any responsibility, consequences, guilt or fault for what happened, even if it happens repeatedly and they do nothing to prevent or stop it, and even if they begrudgingly enjoy it.
-If they swear not to do it again, it's assured to become a Frequently Broken Unbreakable Vow.
+This trope is usually what you get if you want the benefits of the Nice Guy with none of the implications of the Slut or The Pornomancer.
+Sex is something that just happens to the Accidental Pornomancer, even if they're apathetic or don't want it, and their own desires are completely inconsequential.
+Moral repercussions are either glossed over, or made to seem wrong, but still awesome.
+The Accidental Pornomancer is thus free from any responsibility, consequences, guilt or fault for what happened, even if they enjoy it.

-In theory, it's the perfect escapist fantasy: the hero isn't "perverted" because sex isn't something they were particularly after and/or this scenario isn't something most people would even want.
-They aren't womanizing or slutting, because they just couldn't say no for any number of reasons or the sex was portrayed awkwardly.
-There's plenty of Power Fantasy, but your hero can still be an Audience Surrogate.
-Further, with awkward sex, you have an excuse for why Everybody Has Lots of Sex but the characters still feel insecure about it.
+In theory, it's the perfect escapist fantasy: the hero isn't "perverted" because this sexual encounter isn't something they — or "normal" people — would want.
+They aren't womanizing or slutting, because they couldn't say no, or the sex was really weird.
+Thus, there's plenty of Power Fantasy, but your hero can still be an Audience Surrogate.
+Further, this trope usually (but not always) averts Idealized Sex; when the sex is really awkward or weird, you can still have them feel insecure, and thus seem innocent.

 Because of gender stereotypes, the Accidental Pornomancer is either Always Male or the sexual aggressors are Always Female.
-If you swap genders, the same situation invites Unfortunate Implications and Double Standards, perhaps unless the story was intended for women.
+If you swap genders, the same situation invites Unfortunate Implications and Double Standards, perhaps unless the story was intended for women, but good luck with that.
 While the guy will be admired or seen as "lucky", the rare female version of this trope is usually an innocent being victimized or a ditzy, "easy" Slut.

 Also, while the setup for this trope is the same as an Unwanted Harem, where it differs is that in the Harem Genre, the hero is usually chaste until the end.
 This hero sees action at some point during the story, and usually doesn't have to put in any work.